nsacyber/Hardware-and-Firmware-Security-Guidance/secureboot/Linux.md

 3. Sign content with the private key and test that the certificate can validate signed binaries while Secure Boot is enforcing.

 ### 1\.6.
 Trust a Hash via DB or MOK
 Trusting a hash is similar to trusting a certificate.
 See section 1.5 above for an explanation of when to choose DB or MOKX to store the hash.
-Then follow these steps:
+In general, prefer the use of certificates for content that changes or updates frequently; prefer the use of hashes for comparatively static information.
+Follow these steps to trust a certificate:

 1. Calculate a SHA-256 hash of a boot component, firmware binary, module, driver, or other executable scrutinized by Secure Boot.
 2. Add the hash to the DB/MOK.
 Use the append option to extend the existing list of certificates and hashes.
 Omit the append option to wipe out the existing values.

 ### 1\.7.
 Distrust a Certificate via DBX or MOKX
+To distrust a certificate, simply remove the certificate from the DB or MOK.
+Moving the certificate to the DBX or MOKX isn't normally necessary.
+However, there are use cases in which moving a certificate to DBX or MOKX makes sense.

+Consider the scenario of a live media disc that needs to distrust a certificate loaded into firmware on a machine.
+The untrusted certificate would be placed in Shim's MOKX.
+During boot, MOKX is checked first followed by DBX, MOK, and then DB.
+MOKX can invalidate a certificate stored in the DB.

+1. Identify the certificate that is to be distrusted.
+Make sure it is in DER-encoded format (CER file).
+2. Append the certificate to MOKX using mok-util.
+Do not place the certificate in DBX if it is already present in the DB.

+Also consider the scenario of a machine that should not be used for a certain operating system or live media disc.
+The system would need to distrust the operating system distribution vendor certificate at the DBX level.
+DBX is checked prior to MOK and the DB.

+1. Identify the certificate that is to be distrusted. make sure it is in DER-encoded format (CER file).
+2. Append the certificate to DBX.

 ### 1\.8.
 Distrust a Hash via DBX or MOKX
+Using a hash to distrust a boot executable avoids the need to revoke a certificate and the entire history of things signed by that certificate.

 ### 1.9.
 Interact with Command Prompt or Terminal
 ### 1.10.
 Interact with UEFI Configuration